keysmusician/periodic_table_of_harmony/README.md

 Since I started this project I have changed the way I think about some musical concepts that I used in this project.
 I used to refer to the data type abstracting each scale type as a "harmony set" (among other things), but I have since arrived at a more nuanced and rigorous definition of things like chords, scales, modes, etc. What I formerly referred to as "harmony sets" I now call "interval cycles" or "scale types."
 I also don't describe the Periodic Table of Harmony (PToH) as a visualization of all *chords,* since chords requires a root, a voicing, and an expression in time.
 While the PToH can certainly be used as effectively an index of all scales and chords in 12-TET, the PToH is more accurately thought of as representing all possible scale types, not chords or chord qualities.
 I also had made references to "voices" in some documentation on the project.
 Voices are also features of chords, not scales or scale types, so I've removed those references.

 ## Links
+The project is hosted on GitHub pages here: https://keysmusician.github.io/Periodic-Table-of-Harmony/

 Here are some links I have used or that may be useful for continuing this project:
 * https://www.data-to-viz.com/graph/network.html
 * https://bl.ocks.org/Andrew-Reid/a73f9af9ccd9ef901a0c33c624096049